rohancragg/blog-notes/docs/misc/scoop.md

 ---
 title: Scoop & Co
 summary: Using Scoop (and other Package Managers) to configure my system
-authors:
-    - Rohan Cragg
+hero: The 'Scoop' on my personal machine build...
 date: 2020-02-04
 ---

-# The 'Scoop' on my personal machine build

 This page describes how I'm `current`-ly using Scoop (and other Package Managers) to configure my system